 Or you may feel insecure about your partner’s previous relationships, but don’t want him or her to think that you are overly possessive or jealous.
 Maybe you occasionally secretly wish you could have a short affair with someone else but have no intention of acting on it.

 Private thoughts are normal for everyone.
-But, they have the potential to become a danger to a relationship when their presence is negatively affecting the other or when you are in danger of acting on them without your partner’s knowing.
+But, they have the potential to become a danger to a relationship when their presence is negatively affecting the other or when you are in danger of acting on them without your partner’s knowledge.

 Privacy then becomes secrecy.
 Secret behavior is anything you hide from your partner that you are going to act on that could cause him or her distress.
 Any action that would threaten the relationship should be open to a vote from the other partner before it is taken.